psugihara/joint/README.md

         });
     </script>

-We assume basic familiarity with JavaScript and HTML but there are a few important lines specific to Pass that the reader should note.
-Namely, the first `script` tag includes the client side *pass.js* file which gives access to `server` functions.
+We assume basic familiarity with JavaScript and HTML but again there are a few important lines specific to Pass that the reader should note.
+Namely, the first `script` tag includes the client side *pass.js* file which gives access to `server` functions inside of `pass.connect()`'s callback.

 ####Chat!
 This program can be run in the same matter as the previous few examples.
 Try opening the page in two browser windows and watch as your chat instantly appears in the console of one after you send it from the other.